Other File Options¶

 literal, which will be used as the expansion.
 (If no literal is

-specified, the token will be expanded to 1
+specified, the token will be expanded to 1.)
+The undefine:

 removes one or more of the default definitions.
 You might, for